 Gas Boilers:

-• Burn natural gas to heat water, circulated through radiators and taps
+• Burn gas to heat water that flows through your radiators and taps

-• Suitable for most existing UK heating setups
+• Work well with most existing UK heating systems

-• Work by extracting heat from the outside air, using electricity to transfer this heat into your home
+• Take heat from the outside air and use electricity to move it into your home

 Ground Source Heat Pumps:

-• Extract heat from the ground via underground pipes
+• Take heat from the ground through pipes buried underground

 Installation Costs & Government Incentives